billhails/CEKF/docs/NAMESPACES.md

 is *not* just variable lookup, it is the evaluation of the `expr` in the context of the namespace.
 If the expression happens to be a simple variable then it is equivalent to variable lookup, but care must be taken not to fall into the trap of treating it as such.
+The appropriate action on seeing a dot operator should always be:
+1. push the namespace.
+2. process the rhs in that context.
+3. pop the namespace.

 ## Implementation